CEDAR

 You may also find it useful to configure Trac's appearance and behaviour using the trac.ini file located in .../project-config/trac/conf/.
 Using trac-admin and configuring Trac's ini file are described in great (and clear) detail in the Trac project wiki.

-Note that SSL encryption is available for all HepForge pages and we recommend that logged-in Trac sessions for adding or modifying tickets, milestones etc. be carried out using it.
+Note that SSL encryption is available for all HepForge pages and we force all Trac sessions to use it.
 Without SSL encryption, your project area login password will be sent across the internet in plain text and could easily be "sniffed".
 To use SSL encryption, make sure that the start of the web address in your browser reads https rather than just http.
 Your browser will probably also show a lock icon somewhere to indicate the security level.
-You might be interested in using a Trac plugin to force SSL access - see Trac Hacks for some interesting plugins.

 Wiki

 The Trac bug tracking system also includes a wiki, which integrates fully with the bug tracking features.
 A wiki is a collaborative documentation system, which uses a simplified markup language to produce web pages.
-Setting up users with different permissions to add, edit, delete (and so on) wiki pages, is also performed using the trac-admin script, so you should check out the Trac project wiki for wiki questions, too.
-If you can't find what you're looking for, send an email to us at hepforge@cedar.ac.uk and we'll see if we can help.
+Setting up users with different permissions to add, edit, delete (and so on) wiki pages, is also performed using the trac-admin script or Trac's admin webpage, so you should check out the Trac project wiki for wiki questions, too.
+If you can't find what you're looking for, send an email to us at admin@hepforge.org and we'll see if we can help.

 Software build/configuration systems